nathankot/webstub/README.md

         @suggestions.should.not.be.empty
       end
     end
+  end

-Stubbing a POST request to return JSON:
+  describe "Stubbing a POST request to return JSON" do
     it "handles a POST request" do
       stub_request(:post, "https://example.com/action").
         with(body: { q: "unsustainable" }).